yecril71pl/cpp-docs.pl-pl/docs/cppcx/wrl/callback-function-wrl.md

 ## <a name="remarks"></a>Uwagi

-Podstawą obiektu delegata musi być `IUnknown`, a nie `IInspectable`.
+Podstawą obiektu delegata musi być `IUnknown` , nie `IInspectable` .

 ## <a name="requirements"></a>Wymagania